 Should we turn the food?

 It's okay to turn the food every now & then.
-This helps distribute the food more evenly to everyone in the house.
+This helps distribute the food more evenly to everyone in the house & helps the feeding area not get too hot.
 Don't turn it too much though.
 It might then be unnecessary because turning may slow down pupation & sometimes damage the larvae little bodies.

 If you want to mix a feed without an extremely unpleasant smell, try: